 The affirmative covenants require that the Company achieve a specified level of revenue, as measured quarterly on a rolling twelve-month basis, and commencing with the quarter ending December 31, 2019.
-The Company believes it is reasonably possible that it may fail to meet this affirmative covenant in the third quarter of 2020 as a result of the COVID-19 pandemic and its adverse impact on testing volumes.
-The consequences of failing to achieve the performance covenant will be waived if, within sixty days of failing to achieve the performance covenant, the Company issues additional equity securities or subordinated debt with net proceeds sufficient to fund any cash flow deficiency generated from operations, as defined.
-In addition, the Loan Amendment requires that the Company maintain certain levels of minimum liquidity.
+The consequences of failing to achieve the performance covenant may be cured if, within sixty days of failing to achieve the performance covenant, the Company issues additional equity securities or subordinated debt with net proceeds sufficient to fund any cash flow deficiency generated from operations, as defined.
+The Company's revenues for the twelve-month period ended September 30, 2020 were lower than the specified targets, and as a result, subsequent to September 30, 2020, the Company and Innovatus agreed on a new management plan and target to bring the Company back into compliance with the Loan Amendment.
+The Loan Amendment requires that the Company maintain certain levels of minimum liquidity.
 The Company is required to maintain an unrestricted cash balance of \$2.0 million.